0mods/docsweb/docs/hollowcore/capabilities.md

 ### Synchronized Lists

-Create a delegate with 'syncableList<T>()', then when the contents of the list are changed, it will automatically be changed by the clients.
+Create a delegate with `syncableList<T>()` then when the contents of the list are changed, it will automatically be changed by the clients.

 #### Example
 ```kt